-Mary Berry CBE is a British chef who has been on television cookery shows and launching books since the 1960’s.
-These days she is perhaps best known for *The Great British Bake Off a television show where ordinary people compete each week in a series of tests to be crowned Best British Baker.
-Mary has become known for her “soggy bottom” catch phrase because pastry soggy bottoms is a pet hate of hers.
+Mary Berry CBE is a British chef who has been appearing on television cookery shows and launching books since the 1960s.
+These days she is perhaps best known for The Great British Bake Off, a television show where ordinary people compete each week in a series of tests to be crowned Best British Baker.
+Mary has become known for her “soggy bottom” catchphrase because a soggy bottom on a pastry is a pet peeve of hers.

-The Great British Bake Off was a BBC television program that ran for 7 series and was presented by Mel Giedroyc Sue Perkins with judges Mary Berry and Paul Hollywood.
+The Great British Bake Off was a BBC television program that ran for 7 series.
+It was presented by judges Mel Giedroyc, Sue Perkins, Mary Berry and Paul Hollywood.
 The show was sold to UK's Channel Four in 2016 and Mary, Sue and Mel decided not to go with the show.
 The team of Mel, Sue, Mary and Paul and the obvious rapport and sense of fun they shared gave much to the success of the show.
-The show (Bake Off) became a surprise hit and is credited with a resurgence in an interest in baking.
+The show became a surprise hit and is credited with a resurgence of interest in baking.